jtr13/EDAV/docs/02-basics.md

 * Just starting out in R?
 Check out [this DataCamp course](https://www.datacamp.com/courses/free-introduction-to-r){target="_blank"} for a quick introduction.
 For this course, you can skim/mostly ignore matrices and lists (Parts 3 & 6).

-* *More Advanced*: Want to curl up with a good book about R?
+*More Advanced*: Want to curl up with a good book about R?
 We recommend [R for Data Science](http://r4ds.had.co.nz/){target="_blank"}.
 It jumps right in, but is quite extensive.
 Focus less on Part IV (Model).

-### Importing Data

-* DC Importing Data
-  great but overkill
-  mostly use read_csv (different kinds)
+## Getting More Specific

 ### Tidyverse

 Don't know what the [tidyverse](https://www.tidyverse.org/) is?
 It's great and we use it throughout this course.
 Specifically, `ggplot2` and `dplyr`, two packages within the Tidyverse.

 * What's ggplot?
 Check out [this DataCamp course](https://www.datacamp.com/courses/data-visualization-with-ggplot2-1){target="_blank"}.
 This course is split up into three parts and it is quite long, but it does go over pretty much everything ggplot has to offer.
-If you are starting out, stick with [Part 1](https://www.datacamp.com/courses/data-visualization-with-ggplot2-1){target="_blank"}. *Advanced*: Want case studies to go through?
-Try [this one](https://campus.datacamp.com/courses/data-visualization-with-ggplot2-2/chapter-5-case-study?ex=1){target="_blank"} or [this one](https://campus.datacamp.com/courses/data-visualization-with-ggplot2-part-3/data-munging-and-visualization-case-study?ex=1){target="_blank"}.
+If you are starting out, stick with [Part 1](https://www.datacamp.com/courses/data-visualization-with-ggplot2-1){target="_blank"}.

 * What's dplyr?
 Make friends with [this DataCamp course](https://www.datacamp.com/courses/dplyr-data-manipulation-r-tutorial){target="_blank"}.
 It goes through the main dplyr verbs: select, mutate, filter, arrange, summarise; as well as the [lovely pipe operator](https://www.datacamp.com/community/tutorials/pipe-r-tutorial){target="_blank"}.
-TODO

-* DC Data manip with R dplyr link the main verbs TODO
+*Advanced*: Want case studies to go through?
+Try [this one](https://campus.datacamp.com/courses/data-visualization-with-ggplot2-2/chapter-5-case-study?ex=1){target="_blank"} or [this one](https://campus.datacamp.com/courses/data-visualization-with-ggplot2-part-3/data-munging-and-visualization-case-study?ex=1){target="_blank"}.

+### Importing Data

+We often will need to pull data into RStudio to work with it.

+* "Pull data"?
+I'm already confused.
+But wait!
+Here's a [DataCamp course on importing data using `dplyr`](https://www.datacamp.com/courses/importing-data-in-r-part-1){target="_blank"}. **Note**: This course explains how to import every kind of data format under the sun...all you need to be familiar with for this course (mostly) is pulling in CSV files using `read_csv`.
+So, if you are overwhelmed, just stick to the [read_csv stuff](https://campus.datacamp.com/courses/importing-data-in-r-part-1/importing-data-from-flat-files-with-utils?ex=1){target="_blank"}.

+*Advanced*: Importing every data format under the sun you say?
+I want to know how to do that.
+Here's [Part 1](https://www.datacamp.com/courses/importing-data-in-r-part-1){target="_blank"}, as well as [Part 2](https://www.datacamp.com/courses/importing-data-in-r-part-2){target="_blank"}, which focuses on databases and HTTP requests.
+Go nuts.

-### Markdown
+### R Markdown

+R Markdown is how you will be submitting assignments for this course.
+In general, it is a great way to communicate your findings to others.

 * Don't know about R Markdown?
 [DataCamp course](https://www.datacamp.com/courses/reporting-with-r-markdown){target="_blank"} to the rescue!
 We will be using html formatting so focus on that.
 There is also an [RStudio webinar](https://www.rstudio.com/resources/webinars/getting-started-with-r- markdown/){target="_blank"} about it.